 In this film, Living with NPC, Hanny and Christoph describe the different symptoms that each of their children experienced as they were growing up; Mathias had learning difficulties and frequent falls which continued to worsen, Alix initially suffered hearing loss and then severe bouts of depression and Zita had some hearing and vision loss.
 After seeing numerous specialists but with no diagnosis, it was not until Alix saw a neurologist, aged 27, that she was eventually diagnosed with NPC.
 It was at this time that Hanny and Christoph realised that Mathias, aged 30, and Zita, aged 22, also had NPC and they talk about how this felt and the impact on their family.

 Hollie & Annie’s Stories

-Hollie is a bright and bubbly four year old girl living with NP-C. In the film, her mother Helen talks about the difficulties experienced in gaining a diagnosis of NP-C for Hollie.
-She highlights how invaluable support has been to help the family come to terms with Hollie’s illness and how important it will continue to be as they look towards the future.
+Hollie is a bright and bubbly four year old girl living with NPC.
+In the film, her mother Helen talks about the difficulties experienced in gaining a diagnosis of NPC for Hollie.
+Helen highlights how invaluable support has been to help the family come to terms with Hollie’s illness and how important it will continue to be as they look towards the future.

 After a long period of assessment he finally received a diagnosis, three years after his doctor first realised something was wrong.
 Adam works part time and continues to remain as independent as possible.